If I were not a physicist, I would probably be a musician. I often think in music. I live my daydreams in music. I see

 Students look at how chords, intervals and harmony are constructed and how they are related to the keyboard and other non-percussion instruments.
 Students take the theory learned and use the music of both Mozart and Lady Gaga when preparing for assessment.

-Students explore the traditional music of South America, Egypt and the British isles.
-Looking at the call and response of Brazil, the ‘micam hijaz’ of Egypt and folk music of Ireland the students are assessed by performing a chosen piece from one of these countries.
+Students explore the traditional music of Greece (OBA), South America, Egypt and the British isles.
+Looking at the call and response of Brazil, the ‘micam hijaz’of Egypt and folk music of Ireland the students are assessed by performing a chosen piece from one of these countries.
 They learn the famous Zorba the Greek, both the dance and the bouzouki part for the keyboard!
 This unit is a lot of fun!